 Smith & Wesson M&P 15 Sport II

-The magazine slides out effortlessly.
-In addition, the beveled bottom of the magazine hole allows easy insertion.
+The magazine slides out effortlessly due to a beveled magazine hole allowing easy insertion.
 The M&P15 Sport II comes with a dust cover as well as a front assist.
 The original M&P15 Sport variant lacked both of these features.

 Basic polymer design makes up the upgraded GI-style handguard and grip.
 The rifle also comes with a six-position M4-style telescopic stock.
 The length of the gun is 35 inches when fully extended and 32 inches when folded.
 With all these features, my only concern is that if you have limited space, this rifle is a little too lengthy.